Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Score-Matching Representative Approach for GLMs

+For illustration purpose, we choose a moderate population size $N=10^6$ in this simulation study.
+In the absence of a natural partition, we use two data-driven partitions: (1) An equal-depth partition with $m=4$ splits for each predictor, that is, using the three sample quartiles (25\%, 50\%, and 75\%) as the cut points for each predictor and partitioning the whole data into up to $4^7 = 16,384$ blocks (after removing empty blocks, the number of blocks $K$ is actually between $11,488$ and $16,384$); (2) a $k$-means partition with the number of blocks $K=1000$.
+The proposed SMR approach starts with MR estimates as its initial values and repeats the iterations for 3 times.

+For comparison purpose, stochastic gradient descent (SGD) proposed by \cite{tran2015}, A-optimal subsampling (A-opt) by \cite{wang2017} with subsample size $20,000$, and divide-and-conquer (DC) by \cite{lin2011} with $1000$ blocks from a random partition are applied to the simulated data.

+Table~\ref{tab:logitdd} shows the average and standard deviation of the root mean squared errors (RMSEs, $(\sum_{i=1}^7 (\tilde\beta_i-\beta_i)^2/7)^{1/2}$) between the estimated parameter value $\tilde{\beta}_i$'s and the true value $\beta_i$'s across different simulation settings and each with 100 independent simulations.

+According to Table~\ref{tab:logitdd}, MR, A-opt and SGD do not match either DC or SMR in terms of accuracy.
+SMR performs either the best or comparable with DC.
+For more than half of the scenarios, SMR is even comparable with the full data estimates.
+With the $k$-means partition, SMR achieves roughly the same accuracy level with only $1000$ representatives.
+A justification under linear models, which is relegated to the Supplementary Material (Section~\ref{sec:linear}), shows that a best partition keeps the cluster size $\delta_k = \max_{i,j\in I_k} \|{\mathbf X}_i - {\mathbf X}_j\|$ the same for $k=1, \ldots, K$, which partially explains the better performance of $k$-means partitions.

-As a conclusion, when the predictors are bounded or the proportion of extremely large linear predictors is low, MR is a fast and low-cost (computationally cheaper) solution for big data analysis with generalized linear models.
-It is better than mid-point, median, or A-optimal approaches.
-Nevertheless, MR may not be satisfactory if higher accuracy level is desired.
-In that case, MR can be used as a pre-analysis for SMR, while the latter has a significant improvement across different datasets and different partitions.
+As a conclusion, when the predictors are bounded, MR is a fast and low-cost (computationally cheaper) solution for big data analysis with generalized linear models.
+For more general cases, especially when a higher accuracy level is desired, MR can be used as a pre-analysis for SMR, while the latter has a significant improvement across different scenarios and different partitions.